-In addition to these funds, each PhD student has available for his research during second and third year a personal fund corresponding to 10% of this annual grant (i.e. 1534 €/year).
+In addition to these funds, each doctoral student has available for his research during second and third year a personal fund corresponding to 10% of this annual grant (i.e. 1534 €/year).
 Following the University Rules, allowed expenses that can be covered with these personal funds are:

-- Travel

-- Conference/seminar fees

-- Consumables for research activities (i.e. where it not possible to put the inventory label)

-- Publication expenses

-- Specific educational expenses finalized to research (for example, language courses)
+- Travel - Conference/seminar fees - Consumables for research activities (i.e. where it not possible to put the inventory label) - Publication expenses - Specific educational expenses finalized to research (for example, language courses) - Books and articles in paper and/or electronic format; - IT supports for research activities (e.g. software licences, ...); - IT devices for research activities (personal computer, tablet).

-The amount of money not spent during the second year (with respect to the total available 1534 €) can be spent during the third year.
+The amount of money not spent during the second year (with respect to the total available 1534€) can be spent during the third year.
 It is strongly suggested to use these personal funds first, and then the PhD ones.